zhengxu001/ielts/electricity-usage.md

 In terms of the pie chart, more than half of the demanding\(52.5%\) for electricity is occupied by heating rooms and water, while the amount of electricity used in ovens, kettles or washing machines is just17.5%.
 However, lighting, TV, radio and vacuum cleaners, food mixers, electric tools share the same proportion 15%.

-Overall, it is clear that the demanding units of electricity is much higher in winter, and heating rooms and warming water are the major uses for electricity in the whole year.
+Overall, it is clear that the demanding units of electricity is much higher in winter.
+Besides, heating rooms and warming water are the major uses for electricity in the whole year.